sumotoy/LiquidCrystalNewV2/README.md

  - F A S T ! ! ! (trying to avoid digitalWrite)
  - compatible with standard LiquidCrystal.
- - compatible with most MCU's.
+ - compatible with most MCU's (included all Energia IDE compatible)
  - pin configurable to adapt other existing hardware.
  - possibly small memory impact.
  - possibly compact and small code.
- - can drive large 2xHD44780 chip displays.
+ - can drive large 2 x HD44780 chip displays.
  - large selection of popular GPIO or Shift Register chip to save MC pins.
  - cursor position from memory.
  - autowrap.